googlesamples/unity-jar-resolver/README.md

 need to consider whether you intend to *redistribute* `EDM4U` along with your own plugin.

+## Plugin Redistribution

-Redistributing `EDM4U` inside your own plugin will ease the integration process for your users, by resolving dependency conflicts between your plugin and other plugins in a user's project.
+If you're a plugin maintainer, redistributing `EDM4U` inside your own plugin will ease the integration process for your users, by resolving dependency conflicts between your plugin and other plugins in a user's project.

 If you wish to redistribute `EDM4U` inside your plugin, you **must** follow these steps when importing the